scott-knight/ubuntu-on-windows-setup/Install oh-my-posh-and-required-libraries.md

 # Install oh-my-posh and Required Libraries

-This document contains information on how to install oh-my-posh and various libraies used for powershell and zsh themes.
+This document contains information on how to install oh-my-posh and various libraies used for powershell and zsh themes which use Powerline Icons in the console.

 [Oh-my-posh](https://ohmyposh.dev/) is similar to [oh-my-zsh](https://ohmyz.sh/).
 It works in Windows PowerShell which is used in the Windows Terminal.
 There's minimal setup needed for running (my personal preference) zsh instances.
-You don't have to do this step either if you don't plan on using a powershell or zsh theme which requires Powerline icons.
+YOU DO NOT HAVE TO DO THIS STEP if you don't plan on using a powershell or zsh theme which requires Powerline icons.
 Sources: [Powerline Setup](https://docs.microsoft.com/en-us/windows/terminal/tutorials/powerline-setup), [Cascadia Code](https://github.com/microsoft/cascadia-code)

 ## Install Git For Windows